karboosx/procer/docs/serialization.md

 ## Deserializer

-To deserialize the `Procer` object, you can use the `deserialize` method of the `Deserializer` object.
+To deserialize the `Karboosx\Procer` object, you can use the `deserialize` method of the `Deserializer` object.
 This method takes a string that was created by the `serialize` method and returns a `Process` object that can be used to resume the execution of the code.

 ```php
 $deserializer = new Deserializer();